 A conviction for a Michigan drug crime can carry serious penalties, including jail time, fines, and probation.
 A drug crime conviction can also lead to far-reaching consequences like expulsion from school, difficulty securing housing or employment, or loss of a job or professional license.
+An experienced drug lawyer by your side can help you ensure your future.

 Even if you were simply in possession of marijuana in an amount in excess of Michigan’s recreational drug laws, you could be facing severe penalties.
 Fortunately, an experienced Michigan criminal defense attorney can defend you against drug crime charges and minimize the negative effects of drug crime allegations.